shields/git-prompt-watcher/README.md

 - Cleanup and resilience testing

 Tests use pexpect for real zsh interaction, GitPython for git operations, and run in isolated temporary directories with automatic cleanup.

+### Docker CI

+The project includes a fully reproducible Docker CI setup that runs tests in a containerized environment:

+- **Base image**: Python 3.13-slim with pinned SHA256 digest
+- **Reproducible builds**: Uses Debian snapshot archives with specific timestamps
+- **Pinned dependencies**: All system packages and tools locked to exact versions
+- **Complete toolchain**: Includes uv, just, starship, and all testing dependencies

+The Docker setup ensures consistent test results across different environments and can be used for local development or CI/CD pipelines.

 ## Contributing